owen-it/ng-component-loader/README.md

 ### Angular Component

-In AngularJS, a Component is a special kind of {@link guide/directive directive} that uses a simpler configuration which is suitable for a component-based application structure.
+In AngularJS, a Component is a special kind of [directive](https://docs.angularjs.org/guide/directive) that uses a simpler configuration which is suitable for a component-based application structure.

 This makes it easier to write an app in a way that's similar to using Web Components or using the new Angular's